PoliticalGraveyard.com

 See also Find-A-Grave memorial

 Elmer Kirkby — of Jackson, Jackson County, Mich.
 Democrat.
-Lawyer; delegate to Democratic National Convention from Michigan, 1896, 1928 (alternate), 1932; candidate for Michigan state attorney general, 1930; candidate in primary for U.S. Representative from Michigan 2nd District, 1932.
+Lawyer; delegate to Democratic National Convention from Michigan, 1896, 1928 (alternate), 1932; candidate for circuit judge in Michigan 4th Circuit, 1923; candidate for Michigan state attorney general, 1930; candidate for U.S. Representative from Michigan 2nd District, 1932.
 Burial location unknown.

 John Otto Knappmann (b.
 1964) — also known as John O. Knappmann; "Jocko" — of Dearborn, Wayne County, Mich.
 Born in 1964.
 Democrat.
 Lawyer; delegate to Democratic National Convention from Michigan, 1992 (alternate), 1996; member of Michigan Democratic State Central Committee, 1996-; candidate for Michigan state house of representatives 15th District, 1998.
 German and Polish ancestry.
 Still living as of 2003.